johnko/ccasfs/README.md

 # file index is here (when walking the /mnt, it actually just reads the torrent info here)
 find  /scratch/ccasfs/meta/index
 ```

+## Known Issues

+- Appending data to a file does not update the size or time because we didn't recreate a torrent index for it.

+Patches welcome!